spigot-gillesm/RPProfessions/README.md

 ## Issues

 Should you have issues, bugs or need help with the plugin please head to the [Issues section](https://github.com/spigot-gillesm/RPProfessions/issues) of this git.

+## Java Version

+This resource has been built on Java 19.